Autumn Steam Gala

 We are very pleased to welcome back Scarborough & District Railway Modellers with Model Railway Layout displays in the Learning Centre at Pickering Station on both the Saturday & Sunday.

-Childrens book author Chris Vine will be signing books at Pickering Station.
+Childrens book author Chris Vine will be signing copies of his popular books “Peter’s Railway” at Pickering Station.